jshiell/checkstyle-idea/README.md

 ## Version History

 * **4.17.0** New: Updated to CheckStyle 6.8.1.
+* **4.17.0** Fixed: Inspection no longer overrides getShortName as per the IDEA source docs - this has resulted in a ShortName change (#173).
 * **4.17.0** Fixed: Only files in the project content source are scanned (#172).
 * **4.17.0** Fixed: Mirrored JAR files are now used when available (#141).
 * **4.16.0** New: Updated to CheckStyle 6.7 (#168).